Instructional Photo Tours and Workshops

 Our group meets in the lobby of our Fairbanks hotel, Alaska, for an orientation slide show.
 There is a shuttle to the hotel from the airport

-We will photograph local landscapes and wildlife.
-We will also photograph ice sculptures at the World Ice Art Championships.
+We will photograph local landscapes.
+We will be doing some afternoon lectures.
+We may also photograph ice sculptures at the World Ice Art Championships.
 Later that night we will search for the northern lights.

 We will drive to Chena Hot Springs Resort, photographing landscapes and any wildlife we may see on the way.
 After dinner we will head out later that night.
 A 30-minute snow coach ride takes us to a nearby mountain top for unobstructed views of the northern lights.
 A large yurt and hot beverages provide warmth as we photograph until early morning.